crossplane/crossplane/docs/quickstart.md

 helm install --name conductor --namespace conductor-system ${GOPATH}/src/github.com/upbound/conductor/cluster/charts/conductor
 ```

+## Wordpress on AWS

+Follow the instructions in the [AWS quickstart](quickstart-aws.md) to start the process of running Wordpress on AWS

 ## Wordpress on Google Cloud Platform (GCP)

 Follow the instructions in the [GCP quickstart](quickstart-gcp.md) to start the process of running Wordpress on Google Cloud Platform.